tsmx/secure-config/README.md

 - Support for loading multiple configurations with new option [prefix](#prefix) added.

 ### 2.3.0
-- Support for custom configuration directory with new option [directory](#directory) added.
+- Support for custom configuration file path with new option [directory](#directory) added.

 ## Test